 The demand for sublimation blanks have increased in recent years because sublimation has been gaining popularity in recent years.
 Because of this increased demand, the supply for sublimation blanks have also increased.
 You can get them from:

 - Wholesale — There are other online sources of blanks as well, such as Coastal Business Supply, DyeTrans/Conde, Heat Press Nation, and JPPlus.
 These are the 3 biggest sublimation blank suppliers in the USA.
-I’ve personally purchased from them and their customer service is top notch!

 - Retail — With the recent emergence of Cricut Infusible Ink, many local crafting stores such as Michaels and Joanns started carrying their compatible blanks.
 These blanks are mostly made from polyester or have polyester coating and because of that, they also work for sublimation.
 So head down to either store and you may find blanks such as tote bags, shirts, throw pillows, make up bag, and coffee mugs.